 Adding New File Types

-Press the add button button to add a new file type.
+Press the button to add a new file type.
 Each row, includes the following fields:

 The file extension.
 E.g. txt, html, mp4.
 Do not include the "dot".